 - Execute PATTERN

 - Train all BOP staff

 The First Step Act appears to have sparked a renaissance of sorts with regard to our federal penal system.
-The clear energy behind implementing the First Step Act seems to be changing the way the country views the purpose of corrections facilities.
+The clear energy behind implementing the First Step Act seems to be changing the way the country views the purpose of correctional facilities.
 The creation of the PATTERN risk and needs assessment tool was mandated by the First Step Act.
 Yet, it also seems to have started a trend in truly helping federal inmates and the facilities in which they are housed.
-We hope the trend continues.

-One thing that is important to note is that this study is not the last word on this.
 Additional studies, program statements and programming are still due to come out.
 I think that this paper was simply the “top-level” view of the program.
-This wasn’t them getting “into the weeds” on this or describing what sort of programming they are offering.

 “For example, eligible prisoners are to earn 10 days of time credits for every 30 days of successful participation in evidence-based recidivism reduction programming or productive activities.9 Eligible prisoners who are classified in the minimum or low risk categories and who have not increased their risk of recidivism over two assessments may receive five additional days of time credit for every 30 days of successful participation in evidence based recidivism reduction programming or productive activities.”